guilhemmarchand/splunk-cloud-automation/TA-splk-toolbox/README.md

 - The only requirement is to have access to the Splunk Splunk Cloud Search Head Splunk API, which you can configure in Splunk Web
 - Authentication is performed against Splunkd using valid credential you provide as part of the API requester arguments

+### Important note

+- This documentation details in depth all options and features you can use with this feature.
+- Depending on your preferences, you totally can choose which part of the feature you want to use.
+- For example, you don't necessarly need to export apps from Splunk Cloud in Splunk Cloud using the custom command (which requires connectivity from Cloud to HF), you can also interact with your HF instead. (which will interact with Cloud!)

 #### Requirements for the couple TA-splk-toolbox / TA-splk-import-app

 - The Splunk Cloud Search Head needs to be able to access to your Heavy Forwarder on Splunkd API 8089, for this you need to allow the outgoing traffic on ACS: